 After we have reviewed and approved your request we will notify you via email.
 This normally takes about two business days.
 It is important to review the approval message you receive because it will contain a review of what you need to do to prepare for each exam.

 Schedule exams with your proctor

-Students schedule their exam times with their proctors.
-Exams can be completed at any time during the exam dates for that specific test.
-Make sure to schedule your exams with your proctor at least two days prior to your exam to ensure that they can fit you into their schedule.
+After approval, you schedule exam times with your proctor.
+Exams can be completed at any time during the exam dates provided by your instructor for that specific test.
+It is recommended you schedule your exam with the proctor at least two days prior to each exam to secure an appointment.

 Once you have completed your exam we will take care of the rest.
-Our office will make sure that your exam is returned to your instructor within two days of the exam close date and you will receive a notification.
+Our office returns your exam to the instructor within two business days after the close of the exam and notifies you via email.
 Remember to keep in touch throughout the semester to let us know if you need any assistance.

-Any exceptions that fall outside of the testing parameters listed in your course syllabus will first need to be discussed between you and your instructor.
+Any exceptions that fall outside of the testing parameters listed in your course syllabus (i.e., taking an exam before or after the scheduled date) will first need to be discussed between you and your instructor.
 Once a request has been approved, forward the instructor's permission email to our office and we will make the necessary accommodations for you to complete an exam.

 If you wish to cancel a proctoring request simply notify our office via email or phone.
-Students are not penalized for canceling a request and may resubmit another request if they need proctoring services in the future.
+Students are not penalized for canceling a request.
 If you fail to appear for a scheduled exam without notifying our office, you will receive a written warning.
 If a second exam is missed without notifying our office, your proctoring request will be automatically canceled and we will notify your instructor.
-A new request form can be submitted for students still requiring proctoring services.
+A new request form can be submitted for future exams.

-If you plan to complete an exam outside of the United States, instructor approval is required first.
-To expedite the process, students using international proctors should only select proctors who work at either a university, community college, or a public library.
-Instructors are looking for web presence when approving international proctors, so look for a proctor that is tied to an institution with a web page.
+If you plan to complete an exam outside of the United States, instructor approval of the proctor is required first.
+To expedite the process, students using international proctors should only select proctors who work at either a university, community college, testing center or a public library.

 Testing Services >